rajshah6/iCalendify/README.md

 ## Installation

-To get started with iCalendify, follow these steps:
+To run the app locally, follow these steps:

 **Clone the repository:**